Category Archives: AVR Microcontrollers

 Simulate KS0108 graphical LCD with Proteus simulator

-Today it is very popular to use various circuit and microcontroller simulators when developing programs.
-Using simulators you have several benefits comparing to real prototype boards like you don’t have to connect any hardware to test a piece of code, you don’t have to be in same place when working – you can have simulator software in Laptop and work where ever you want and of course you can see more parameters within simulator like register values, memory, signals in convenient form.
+Today it is common practice to use various circuit and microcontroller simulators for developing programs.
+Using simulators, you have several benefits comparing to real prototype boards.
+You don’t have to connect any hardware to test a piece of code; also, you don’t have to be in the same place when working.
+You can have simulator software on your Laptop and work where ever you want.
+Of course, you can see more parameters within the simulator like register values, memory, signals in a convenient form.
+So controlling graphical LCD on simulator software like Proteus is an easy task.

 Continue reading